MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 **Default Value**: ``128``

-Once the Core Engine has processed the given number of relocations, it yields the execution to other threads than the one that is calling the `Kernel.install(InputStream)`_ method.
+Once the Core Engine has processed the given number of relocations, the thread that called the `Kernel.install(InputStream)`_ method yields the execution to other threads.
 A small number will give more smooth execution for threads but a slowest installation execution.
 A large number will make the Core Engine block for applying relocations but a faster installation execution.

 .. _Kernel.install(InputStream): https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Kernel.html#install-java.io.InputStream-